sftcd/tlspad/README.md

-        - re-hit keys, move up/down one if a key/tone is playing now or otherwise avoid collisions (but pianos only have 88 keys so we can't avoid all, in general) - might not need it so much now, with log time and supression it may be less of a deal
+        - re-hit keys, move up/down one if a key/tone is playing now or otherwise avoid collisions (but pianos only have 88 keys so we can't avoid all, in general) - might not need it so much now, with supression it seems less of a deal

 - [getpage.py](getpage.py) uses selenium and FF to grab a front page so we can capture the pcap and make music
-    - A bug just seen that I guess may be related to selenium (no idea of cause or effect;-):
+    - A bug recently seen that I guess may be related to selenium (no idea of cause or effect;-):

             *** BUG ***
             In pixman_region32_init_rect: Invalid rectangle passed